-First of all lets select proper processor type.
-As we are using Cortex-M3 processor then we go to Project->Properties menu (or right click on project name in project explorer and select Properties).
-First in Tool Settings list is Target Processor.
+First of all, let us select the proper processor type.
+As we are using Cortex-M3 processor, then we go to Project->Properties menu (or right click on project name in the project explorer and select Properties).
+First, in Tool Settings list is Target Processor.
 So we select processor cortex-m3:

-Be sure to select settings for all configurations so you don’t have to do this twice when selecting Debug or Release.
+Be sure to choose settings for all configurations, so you don’t have to do this twice when selecting Debug or Release.

-Next important step is linker script.
+Next important step is the linker script.
 To show where linker script is located we need locate ARM Sourcery Windows GCC C Linker.
-Then in General sub-menu we need to show where linker script is located.
+Then in General sub-menu, we need to show where linker script is located.

-To make things easier in future it is better to enter workspace related path.
+To make things easier in the future it is better to enter a workspace related path.

 Enter in Script file (-T) field following:

 So we need to add all our project directories where header files are located including root directory.
-Easiest way to do is by clicking icon with plus sign and browse to directories using Workspace… button:
+The easiest way to do it by clicking an icon with a plus sign and browse to directories using Workspace… button:

-It seems that we have all we need to start compilation.
-Select release configuration by clicking button:
+It seems that we have all we need to start the compilation.
+Select the release configuration by clicking the button:

-Then build project by selecting Project->Build All.
-Hopefully there is no mistakes in project source and you will see the result:
+Then build a project by selecting Project->Build All.
+Hopefully, there are no mistakes in the project source, and you will see the result:

 You are done.
-Settings are really easy comparing to writing or editing makefile.
+Settings are straightforward comparing to writing or editing makefile.
 When writing project you usually will add new files, or try different things.
-Problem is that with each action you would end up with editing makefile manually.
+The problem is that with each action you would end up with editing makefile manually.
 ARM GCC Plug-in does this automatically.
-Only thing you have to do is to show patch of tour files in settings.
+The only thing you have to do is to show a patch of tour files in settings.
 If you want to try it yourself here is project files from example [ST32blinky ~600kB].

-Hope you enjoyed this tutorial and don’t hesitate to comment if there are some parts that needs more explanation or correction.
+I hope you enjoyed this tutorial and didn’t hesitate to comment if some parts need more explanation or correction.